 GenHERation®: What is the best piece of advice you have ever been given?

 Faires: Be present and enjoy the journey.
 Driven people are often stiving for growth and their next achievement.
 While this is great, there is so much learning and fulfillment along the way.
 Don’t miss that opportunity!

 Whitney Faires has been a transformational leader in the medical device industry.
 She’s best known for leading positive change in people and organizations resulting in unprecedented levels of team performance and improved organizational health.
 Her passion is people.
 She believes that personal and professional growth is critical for employee satisfaction, exceeding key performance metrics, and developing empowered leaders.
 She has spent over 15 years in the medical device industry.
 Her breadth of experience in sales, finance, global operations, and scaling internationally offers one-of-a-kind perspective on how to develop a company culture that empowers employees for greatness.
 Whitney is committed to helping people reach their personal best and has trained to become a Leadership and Organizational Coach.
 Her passion for coaching stems from many personal experiences balancing her career and being a dedicated mother.
 She has coached many professionals to create fundamental shifts that unlock their career potential.
-During the last 13 years, Whitney has held many leadership roles.
-She is currently the Senior Director of Finance Organization Development and the Chair of WiFi (Women in Finance) at Intuitive.
-Graduating from the University of Virginia’s McIntire School of Commerce, Whitney was a highly-decorated athlete winning the prestigious Louis A. Onesty Memorial Scholar-Athlete Award.
+During the last 15 years, Whitney has held many leadership roles.
+She is currently the Senior Director of Finance Organization Development and the Chair of WiFi (Women in Finance).
+Graduating from the University of Virginia’s McIntire School of Commerce, Whitney was a highly decorated athlete winning the prestigious Louis A. Onesty Memorial Scholar-Athlete Award.
 She’s most proud of her family, including her husband and two young children.